gryadka/js/README.md

 #### How does it differ from Redis Cluster?

-Redis Cluster is responsible for sharding and replication while Gryadka pushed sharding to an above layer and does only replication.
+[Redis Cluster](https://redis.io/topics/cluster-spec) is responsible for sharding and replication while Gryadka pushed sharding to a layer above and does only replication.

 For replication Redis Cluster uses master-slave model with asynchronous replication so it's unable to guarantee consistency.
-[Redis's docs](https://redis.io/topics/cluster-tutorial) writes: "Redis Cluster is not able to guarantee strong consistency.
+[Redis's docs](https://redis.io/topics/cluster-tutorial) say: "Redis Cluster is not able to guarantee strong consistency.
 In practical terms this means that under certain conditions it is possible that Redis Cluster will lose writes that were acknowledged by the system to the client.".

 Gryadka uses Paxos based master-master replication so lost writes and other consistency issues are impossible by design.

-#### Is it a production ready?
+#### Is it production ready?

 No, it's an educational project and was never intended to be in production.
 It was created: